How To Start A Healthy Lifestyle

 As with all the other tips presented here, moderation is key when consuming alcohol.
 Unless you have serious issues or aversions to alcohol, it’s okay to enjoy a glass of fine wine now and again.
 However, too much alcohol can crush your efforts to attain a healthier, happier life.
 In addition, excess alcohol consumption can cause severe health conditions such as liver dysfunction, cancer, heart disease, stroke, and high blood pressure.

 Let’s face it; stress is a fact of life.
 However, it can and should get avoided.
 Stress is the leading cause of anxiety, mental illness, obesity, asthma, digestive disorders, heart problems, and more.
-You can counteract stress by employing simple practices such as taking deep breaths, doing meditation, yoga, or taking time out to decompress.
+You can counteract stress by employing simple practices such as taking deep breaths, doing meditation, yoga, or taking time at your favorite nature spot to decompress.
 You can also reduce stress by avoiding situations that you know will get you twisted in a ball of nerves.

 Additionally, you can counteract stress by reading a book or engaging in your favorite hobby or pastime.
 Life is too short to be anxious all the time.
 That’s why traveling is good for your health because it gives you a chance to get away from stress and enjoy life.
 So do yourself a favor by getting healthy and enforcing a stress-free zone in your lifestyle.